-You can use add-ins to automate Microsoft Office applications, extend features of the application, and customize the user interface (UI) of the application.
-For information about how add-ins compare to other types of Office solutions you can create by using Visual Studio, see Office Solutions Development Overview.
+You can use VSTO Add-ins to automate Microsoft Office applications, extend features of the application, and customize the user interface (UI) of the application.
+For information about how VSTO Add-ins compare to other types of Office solutions you can create by using Visual Studio, see Office Solutions Development Overview (VSTO).

-Applies to: The information in this topic applies to application-level projects for Microsoft Office 2013 and Microsoft Office 2010.
+Applies to: The information in this topic applies to VSTO add-in projects.
 For more information, see Features Available by Office Application and Project Type.

-Create add-in projects by using one of the Office add-in project templates in the New Project dialog box.
+Create VSTO Add-in projects by using one of the VSTO Add-in project templates in the New Project dialog box.
 These templates include required assembly references and project files.
-Visual Studio provides add-in project templates for most applications in Office 2010.
+Visual Studio provides VSTO Add-in project templates for most applications in Office.

-For more information about how to create an add-in project, see How to: Create Office Projects in Visual Studio.
+For more information about how to create a VSTO Add-in project, see How to: Create Office Projects in Visual Studio.
 For more information about the project templates, see Office Project Templates Overview.

-The object models of Microsoft Office applications expose many types that you can program against in an add-in.
+The object models of Microsoft Office applications expose many types that you can program against in a VSTO Add-in.
 You can use these types to automate the application.
 For example, you can programmatically create and send an e-mail message in Outlook, or you can open a document and add content in Word.
-For more information about how to access the object model of the host application in code, see Programming Application-Level Add-Ins.
+For more information about how to access the object model of the host application in code, see Programming VSTO Add-Ins.

 For more information about the object models of specific Microsoft Office applications, see the following topics:

-There are several different ways to customize the UI of the host application by using an add-in:
+There are several different ways to customize the UI of the host application by using an VSTO Add-in:

 For Excel and Word, you can add managed controls to documents.
-For more information, see Extending Word Documents and Excel Workbooks in Application-Level Add-ins at Run Time.
+For more information, see Extending Word Documents and Excel Workbooks in VSTO Add-ins at Run Time.

 You can customize the Ribbon if the application supports it.
 For more information, see Ribbon Overview.